FredericHelin/Documentation/README.md

 We hope that if our design is successful, it will be replicated by others.

 # Membres du collectif
-Ci dessous les contributeurs au projet (pseudo DISCORD) :
+Ci dessous les contributeurs du projet (pseudo DISCORD) :

 ## Experts